balaji-techascend/career-roadmap/roadmap.md

 # Career Roadmap — Control Panel

 > Purpose
-> This file is your active Career Control System.
+> This file is the **authoritative control system** for my career decisions.
-> It is used to guide decisions, tradeoffs, and adjustments over time.
 >
+> It is used to:
+> - guide tradeoffs
+> - constrain what I say yes and no to
+> - detect when conditions have changed
+>
-> If a decision is not constrained by the Baseline Truths, Leverage Decisions,
+> If something is not reflected here, it should not influence my decisions.

-> and Direction Commitments below, it does not belong here.
+This file evolves.
+It is reviewed regularly.
+It is not a plan — it is a filter.

 ---

 ## Baseline Truths (Anchor)

-These truths describe your current career reality.
+These are **current facts**, not opinions or aspirations.
-They are copied from `1-baseline.md` and act as system invariants.
+They come from `1-baseline.md` and act as system constraints.

 - Baseline Truth #1:
   - …